Switzerland, despite its small size, is one of the flagships of European education - and medical schools in Switzerland are also very popular.

 Bern is the capital of Switzerland, a political center with a population of 133 thousand people: it is here that the central bank, parliament and government are located.
 The city also has a huge number of attractions and cultural monuments (the Old City was inscribed on the UNESCO World Heritage List): Bernese Fountains, Cathedral, Clock Tower, medieval quarters and streets, famous theaters, museums, art galleries and, of course, an ancient university with Unhurried academic spirit.

-The year of the University of Bern was 1528: originally it was intended for the training of pastors-Protestants from the Carmelite monastery, but gradually more and more new subjects, sciences, directions for study were added.
+The year of the Bern University was 1528: originally it was intended for the preparation of pastors-Protestants from the Carmelite monastery, but gradually more and more new subjects, sciences, directions for study were added.
 So, in 1805 the faculties of medicine, philosophy, law and theology were opened, which led to the formation of a modern university (1834), which exists to this day.
 Here, carefully guard educational age-old traditions, while not being afraid to introduce modern techniques and innovative equipment.
-Teaching is conducted in German, but exams can also be taken in French or Italian.
+Education is conducted in German, but exams can also be taken in French or Italian.

 The medical faculty has a full staff of highly qualified professionals with extensive practical work experience.
-Duration of training is 6 years: 3 bachelor's degrees and 3 more magistracies, at the end of the students pass a general mandatory examination for compliance with the basic law of the medical profession Medizinalberufegesetz MedBG.
+Duration of education is 6 years: 3 Bachelor's degrees and 3 more Master's, at the end of the students pass a general mandatory examination for compliance with the basic law of the medical profession Medizinalberufegesetz MedBG.
 Also the university is proud of its famous graduates:

 - Charles Albert Goba is a politician, a lawyer (Nobel Peace Prize)